-Hong Kong spirals into rare daylight violence as police shoot protester
+Hong Kong spirals into rare working-hour violence as police shoot protester

 China has a garrison of up to 12,000 troops in Hong Kong who have kept to barracks throughout the unrest, but it has vowed to crush any attempts at independence.

-Reporting by Kate Lamb and Jessie Pang; Additional reporting by Sarah Wu, Donny Kwok, Anne Marie Roantree and Josh Smith; Writing by Lincoln Feast and Nick Macfie; Editing by Paul Tait
+Reporting by Kate Lamb, Jessie Pang, Sarah Wu, Donny Kwok, James Pomfret, Twinnie Siu, Anne Marie Roantree and Josh Smith; Writing by Lincoln Feast and Nick Macfie; Editing by Paul Tait and Clarence Fernandez